-Management has prepared the 2018 consolidated financial statements applying the same basis of preparation used to draw up the 2017 financial statements except for the standards and interpretations that have become applicable since 1 January 2018.31
+Management has prepared the 2019 consolidated financial statements applying the same basis of preparation used to draw up the 2018 consolidated financial statements except for the standards and interpretations that have become applicable since 1 January 2019.

-The parent's board of directors approved the 2018 Annual Report on 16 June 2020.
+The parent's board of directors approved the 2019 Annual Report on 16 June 2020.